History of Avignon: Early modern period

-In 1536 king Francis I of France invaded the papal territory, in order to overthrow Emperor Charles V, who was emperor of the territory.
-When he entered the city the people received him very well, and in return for the reception the people were all granted to them the same privileges that French subjects enjoyed, such as being able to hold state offices.
+king Francis I of France occupied the papal territory, to deny it to the forces of Emperor Charles V. When he entered the city the people received him very well, and in return for the reception the people were all granted to them the same privileges that French subjects enjoyed, such as being able to hold state offices.
+However, at the end of the war in 1538, French forces withdrew.

-In 1562 the city was besieged by the François de Beaumont, baron des Adrets, who wanted to avenge the massacre of Orange.
+In 1562, the city was besieged by Huguenots led by François de Beaumont, baron des Adrets.

-Charles IX passed through the city during his royal tour of France (1564-1566) together with his court and nobles of the kingdom: his brother the Duke of Anjou, Henry of Navarre, the cardinals of Bourbon and Lorraine The court stayed for three weeks.
+Charles IX passed through the city during his royal tour of France (1564-1566) together with his court and prominent nobles, including his brother Henri, Duke of Anjou, Henry of Navarre, Cardinal de Bourbon, and Cardinal de Lorraine.
+The court stayed for three weeks.

-In 1583 King Henry III attempted to offer an exchange of the Marquisate of Saluzzo for Avignon, however his offer was refused by Pope Gregory XIII.
+In 1583 King Henry III offered exchange the Marquisate of Saluzzo for Avignon, but this offer was refused by Pope Gregory XIII.
 In 1618 Cardinal Richelieu was exiled in Avignon.
 The city was visited by Vincent de Paul in 1607 and also by Francis de Sales in 1622.

-By the mid 17th-century Avignon was considered an important and integral part of the French Kingdom by the provincial Parliament of Provence.
-In 1663 Louis XIV seized Avignon and the Comtat Venaissin in retaliation for the Corsican Guard Affair, an attack on the Duc de Créqui, his ambassador to the Holy See.
-Louis returned the Comtat in 1664 after the pope apologised for the attack, though he annexed it a second time in 1688 from pope Innocent XI before returning it to pope Alexander VIII by letters patent on 20 November 1689.
-Avignon was thus free from conflict until Louis XV next occupied the Comtat from 1768 to 1774 and Avignon itself from 1768 to 1769, substituting French institutions for those in force with the approval of the people of Avignon and leading to the rise of a pro-French faction.
+By the mid-17th century, Avignon was considered a de facto part of the Kingdom of France by the provincial parlement of Provence.
+In 1663, Louis XIV seized Avignon and the Comtat Venaissin in retaliation for the Corsican Guard Affair, an attack on the Duc de Créqui, his ambassador to the Holy See.
+Louis returned the Comtat in 1664 after the Pope apologised for the attack.
+Louis annexed it a second time in 1688, from Pope Innocent XI, and returned it to Pope Alexander VIII by letters patent on 20 November 1689.

+Avignon was free from conflict until Louis XV next occupied the Comtat from 1768 to 1774 and Avignon itself from 1768 to 1769, substituting French institutions for those in force with the approval of the people of Avignon and leading to the rise of a pro-French faction.

-At the beginning of the 18th century the streets of Avignon were narrow and winding but buildings changed and houses gradually replaced the old buildings.
+At the beginning of the 18th century, the streets of Avignon were narrow and winding, but buildings changed and houses gradually replaced the old buildings.
 Around the city there were mulberry plantations, orchards, and grasslands.
 On 2 January 1733 François Morénas founded a newspaper, the Courrier d'Avignon, whose name changed over time and through prohibitions.
-As it was published in the papal enclave outside the kingdom of France and Monaco, the newspaper escaped the control system of the press in France (privilege with permission) while undergoing control from papal authorities.
+As it was published in the papal enclave, the newspaper was exempt from the French press control laws, while remaining subject to the papal authorities.
 The Courrier d'Avignon appeared from 1733 to 1793 with two interruptions: one between July 1768 and August 1769 due to France's annexation of Avignon and the other between 30 November 1790 and 24 May 1791.